|

 Music as reflection of self

-Music can express and reflect the self, personal values and attitudes.
-It can guide people and be used as a means of communication.
-Music can indicate three kinds of identities: individual, social and cultural identity.
 Music can be an outlet for self-expression.
 It can express a person's individuality and lifestyle.
 For the individual music can be an inspiration; something to think about, it can give guidance.
 Some participants mentioned that music influenced their personal development in a positive way.

 Music indicates social identity through signifying group membership, for instance, the alternative scene, rave scene or the 'cool group' in your school.
 Thirdly, music can reflect identification with a culture and comment on its history and current conditions for its members.